Unisoc Priority UFW

 3. Reboot Your Device After installation.

-• Smart Background Silencing: It uses renice and ionice to tell background apps to sit down and be quiet.
-This means your game gets the VIP treatment it deserves.
+• Smart Background Silencing: Using renice and ionice we order background applications to “sit down and be quiet” while your game gets all the attention it deserves.

-• Mobile Legends Special Sauce: There’s a specific Unity runtime trigger for MLBB.
-I noticed my skills felt way more responsive, probably because it’s targeting the engine directly.
+• Mobile Legends Special Sauce: There’s a special Unity runtime trigger for MLBB.
+My skills feel so much snappier after enabling it.
+Targeting the engine directly does seem to make a difference.

 Shakil Hassan Joy